A year in the life of a Dojo—Planning your Dojo

 Finding educational content

 While you can always search the web for resources yourself, the CoderDojo website’s resources section is also a great place to start.
-From there you can find Sushi Cards (created by either the CoderDojo Community or Foundation), other CoderDojo educational resources and links to resources provided by other organisations.
+From there you can find our projects site with hundreds of projects in over 20 different languages, as well as our Foundation’s educational, training and organisational resources.

 Creating educational content